Cyanox62/PlayerXP/README.md

 * All data transfer between servers.

 # API
 Developers can access and modify data about each player through the API.
 After referencing this assembly, add the namespace `PlayerXP.API` to your file.
-You will then be able to access severl useful methods to retrieve and change data through the `PXP` class.
+You will then be able to access several useful methods to retrieve and modify data through the `PXP` class.

 # Commands